AdityaBagad/Cloud-Technologies-Assignment-2-Stackoveflow-Tag-Prediction/README.md

 # Executing Front-End Application

-All the code for front-end application built using Flask can be found in ```/FlaskApp``` folder.
-Follow the below procedure to execute application
+All the code for front-end application built using Flask can be found in ```/FlaskApp```.
+The file ```requirements.txt``` can be found in **FlaskApp folder** as well.
+Follow the below procedure to execute application.

 ### 1. Clone the repository

 > git clone https://github.com/AdityaBagad/Cloud-Technologies-Assignment-2-Stackoveflow-Tag-Prediction.git

 ### 2. Install the dependencies using

+> cd Cloud-Technologies-Assignment-2-Stackoveflow-Tag-Prediction/FlaskApp

 > pip install -r requirements.txt